July 31 – August 7 and August 28– September 4, 2022

 Monday: After a hearty breakfast gather by the corral at 9.15 for an introduction to the wranglers and a short demonstration of the riding techniques used on the ranch.
 Mount up and ride to the ring for a brief evaluation to make sure you are well matched with your horse, tack, and fellow riders.
 Then it is off on your first trail ride of the week!
 Return in time for lunch at 12.30, have a bit of time to relax and you are back in the saddle at 2.45, exploring a different area of the vast empty spaces that surround the ranch.
 Return from your ride between 4.30 and 5.30, which will give you time to shower and change before cocktail hour.

-Wednesday: Set off into the National Forest to the East Fork basin section of the allotment.
+Tuesday: Set off into the National Forest to the East Fork basin section of the allotment.
 Check the fence along the border with the Indian Reservation riding through groves of aspen, hidden meadows and open pine forest.
 Ride on into the Alkali section of the allotment.
+If you wish, venture into Dubois this evening to join the weekly square dance, which starts at 8.00 in July and August.

 Thursday: Check fences and cattle movements in the Alkali section, perhaps going up high near the base of Castle Rock.
 You will be riding through vast open meadows, interspersed with pockets of aspen and pine.
 The spectacular Wind River Mountain range is always in view on one side with the Absaroka Mountains on the other.
 Make your way back to the ranch in the afternoon.